Cyfrin/Updraft/courses/advanced-python-vyper-smart-contract-development/5-moccasin-upgrades/7-what-do-i-do-now_/+page.md

 ## What Do I Do Now?

-We've finished the advanced Mochassin curriculum here.
+We've finished the advanced Mocassin curriculum here.
 You should be proud of yourself!
 Now, we're going to scroll all the way down to the bottom because there's more to learn.

 The most common question we get asked after these courses is "What do I do now?".
 There's always more to learn, so here are some resources on where to go next.